IGM-202-2235/project-2-ebh1540/README.md

 #### Steering Behaviors

 - Cohesion - These fish will seek out the centerpoint of all of their friends
-- Seek - The school will also be a little food motivated to make their movement more dynamic, but it'll be lower priority than staying in the school
+- Seek - The school will also be a little food motivated to make their movement more dynamic, but it'll be lower priority than staying in the school.
+Unlike the hungry fish, their desire to eat is constant, and stays lower than what the hungry fish default to.
 - Bounds - the fish will attempt to stay in the bounds of the screen
 - Wander - these fish wander just to make sure the school doesn't get stuck in one spot
 - Obstacles - Steers around rocks